-Most of the entry-level controller mixers won’t have additional outputs and inputs and will allow you to control only the audio coming from your DJ software.
+Most of the entry-level controller mixers won’t have additional outputs and inputs and will only allow you to control the audio coming directly from your DJ software.

-Controllers with standalone audio mixers built in will generally be above the average price point of general entry-level DJ gear.
+DJ controllers with standalone audio mixers built in will generally be above the average price point of entry-level DJ gear.

 Moving towards more advanced gear